Let’s suppose for a moment that the Toronto Community Housing Corporation is a big steaming pile of a mess.

 Even if we’d arrived at such a situation, even if such measures of disregard for protocol and standard operating procedure that the Ombudsman uncovered under TCHC CEO Gene Jones were effective outside of the movies or a flagging sports franchise (and listening to the interview with Schulich School of Business professor Alan Middleton on Metro Morning, it seems highly dubious they are), even if you adhere to some variation of the ends justifying means, what exactly were the ends?
 Surely Mr. Jones and other members of the TCHC board had a plan, an and then what.
 We shake this shit up and then..?

 If there was some kind of strategy, some method to the madness, to the culture of fear, it hasn’t seemed to have surfaced.
 The logical follow up to the untendered hirings and firings without cause has yet to make itself evident.
-We await the appearance of the omelette after the breaking of all those eggs.

 Order needs to be restored.
 Otherwise this just seems like summary executions for the sake of giving the appearance of something being done.
 Filling the depleted ranks with loyalists and call it The New Team, Under New Management.
 Fine.
 So, now what?